Mayank0875/DSA-Problem/P20/Time-Loop Event Log/problem.md

 ## Description

-Imagine you have a large key ring where keys are numbered and originally arranged in increasing order.
-Someone spun the ring, so the sequence of key numbers is now shifted.
-For example, keys numbered [1, 2, 3, 4, 5, 6] might now appear as [4, 5, 6, 1, 2, 3].
-All key numbers on the ring are unique.
-Given this spun sequence of keys and the number of a specific key you're looking for, your task is to find the position (index) of that key on the ring.
-If the key isn't there, you should report that.

-You must write an algorithm with O(log n) runtime complexity
+You are in a time-loop.
+Events in the loop are sorted by a unique event ID.
+The log you are reading starts from an arbitrary event in the middle of the loop, so the list is a rotated sorted array (e.g. [1, 2, 3, 4] becomes [3, 4, 1, 2]).
+Given this array and a target event ID, find its index in O(log n) time.
+If the event is not in this loop's log, return -1.

 ## Examples